 Students in grades 9-12 may retake a course in which they earned a "D" or "F." The higher grade earned will be used in computing their GPA.
-This is to allow a student whose GPA is less than 2.0 to improve their GPA in order to meet the minimum graduation requirement.
 The grade forgiveness policy for required courses is limited to replacing the grade of "D" or "F" with a grade of "C" or higher earned in the same or comparable course.
-Elective courses may replace the grade of "D" or "F" with a grade of "D" or "F" with a grade of "C" or higher in any elective course.
+Elective courses may replace the grade of "D" or "F" with a grade of "C" or higher in any elective course.
 Year-long electives will replace year-long electives; semester electives will replace semester electives.
 Junior High students taking high school credit earning courses may forgive grades of "C," "D," or "F." Once a "C" is earned through grade forgiveness, all previous attempts are forgiven and are not included in the student's GPA, but will remain listed on a student's official transcript.